 - We recommend a one or two-page resume or CV.

-Requirement Summary: Complete two required essay questions.
-If applicable, submit a third essay addressing GPA less than 3.0, academic discipline/probation/dismissal/suspension, unemployment, or other necessary topics.
+Candidates are asked to complete two required essay questions.
+If applicable, you will be asked to submit a third essay addressing GPA less than 3.0, academic discipline/probation/dismissal/suspension, unemployment, or other necessary topics.

 - Essays are an important piece of your application that helps the committee understand your career inspirations, development plans and goals.
 It is not an essay about your work history.

 - The essays give the committee an opportunity to understand you better.
 Share any expertise or extracurricular activities that are unique about you.
 Our admissions team strives to build a diverse class, and we are interested in reading about what makes you distinctive.

 - We’re looking for honest, thoughtful responses that help us get to know you; there truly is no one “right” answer to our MBA essay questions.
 While you should answer each question thoroughly, you should not exceed the specified lengths.